COVID-19 TRAVEL PROTOCOL IN PERU

 Yes, you are welcome to participate in the ceremonies, but you must inform the maestro in advance so that he can do the necessary preparatory work.

 WHAT KIND OF MEDICATIONS ARE CONTRAINDICATED WITH AYAHUASCA?

 There are different types of medications that can interact negatively with Ayahuasca.
 In our section Preparation for a retreat, you will find detailed information on this topic.
 If you have additional questions about specific medications that you are taking, please do not hesitate to write to us and we will study your case personally.

-IS IT NECESSARY TO HAVE AN INTENTION TO WORK WITH AYAHUASCA?
+IS IT NECESSARY TO HAVE AN INTENTION WHEN WORKING WITH AYAHUASCA?